OpenAbility/Graphik/README.md

 Currently the only implementation of Graphik.Audio is for OpenAL, and it uses `AL_EXT_float32`, which only appears to be available if you have OpenAL Soft installed.
 This means that by default, it doesn't work on windows.

+Stencil buffers are also brokey(at least for FBO rendering).
+Good to know hehe.